Liao dynasty: Yaonian Confederation

 The rebellion of Ketuyu ended Dahe supremacy in 730.
 Li Guozhe, chief of the Yishihuo tribe, and Nieli, also from the Yishihuo tribe, founded a new confederation.
 Nieli enthroned Zuwu Khagan from the Yaonian clan as the supreme ruler of the Khitans, while Nieli became the military chief.
 Although there was a khagan, the military chief's power actually exceeded that of the khagan throughout the duration of the confederation.
 The ten tribes of the Yaonian Confederation consisted of the Danlijie, Yishihuo, Shihuo, Nawei, Pinmo, Nahuiji, Jijie, Xiwa, Yaonian, and Yila.
 Other tribes are also mentioned: the Yishi, Pin, Chute, Wukui, Niela, Tulübu, and Tuju.

 The Tang governor An Lushan launched two invasions into Khitan territory in 751 and 755.
 After being soundly defeated by the Khitans during the first invasion, An Lushan was successful in the second.
 An then led a rebellion against the Tang that included Khitan troops in his army.
-An had a Khitan eunuch named Li Zhuer who worked for him as a teenager but An Lushan used a sword to sever his genitals and he almost died after losing multiple pints of blood.
-An revived him by smearing ashes on his injury.
-Li Zhuer was highly trushed by An Lushan, and he and two other men served as his personal attendants.
+An had a Khitan eunuch named Li Zhuer who worked for him as a teenager but An Lushan castrated him.
+Li Zhuer was highly trusted by An Lushan, and he and two other men served as his personal attendants.
 Li Zhuer was approached by conspirators who wanted to kill An when he became ill and started abusing his subordinates.
 An was hacked to death by Li Zhuer and another conspirator, Yan Zhuang, who was beaten by An before.
-An screamed "this is a thief of my own household" as he desperately shook his curtains since he could not find his sword to defend himself.
 The An Lushan Rebellion marked the beginning of the end of the Tang dynasty.

 Rise to power

-Following the An Lushan Rebellion, the Khitans became vassals of the Uighurs, while simultaneously paying tributes to the Tang, a situation that lasted from 755 until the fall of the Uighurs in 840.
+Following the An Lushan Rebellion, the Khitans became vassals of the Uighurs while simultaneously paying tribute to the Tang, a situation that lasted from 755 until the fall of the Uighurs in 840.
 There were 29 recorded tribute activities to the Tang from 756 to 841.
 From 840 until the rise of Abaoji, the Khitans remained a tributary of the Tang dynasty.
 Towards the end of that period, the Khitans began a series of major conquests.
 Under the reign of Xianzhi Khagan (860?–882?), the Khitans subjugated the Kumo Xi and Shiwei.
 Two campaigns were launched against the Kumo Xi.
 Xianzhi captured 700 Xi households who were later settled as the Dieladieda tribe under Abaoji's reign.
 Saladi, Abaoji's father, captured 7,000 Xi households and moved them to Qinghe in the region of Raole (west of modern Ningcheng County).
 During the Xiantong reign period (860–874), Xianzhi sent envoys to the Tang court twice.
+According to the Zizhi Tongjian, during the Xiantong period, the Khitans' territory expanded drastically and by the time of Abaoji, all the Kumo Xi, Shiwei, Tatars, western Türks, and Jurchens had been defeated.